 I loved how into picking the design features she was!
 Some of the comments were hilarious.
 How she didn’t like one playhouse because it was too bright (as in sunny).
 Or that “my friends don’t really like the color dusty rose so maybe not that.”
 Or my favorite, “I like this one but where does the dog sleep?”
 Which reminds me.
 Another requested feature: places for her stuffed dogs to take a nap.

-So let’s dive into the details of the shed playhouse plans.
+So let’s dive into the details of the plans.

 Playhouse Floor Plan

-Taking measurements of each item we wanted to put in the playhouse and sketching up the floor plan to scale was super helpful in determining structural elements, like door and window placement.
+Taking measurements of each item we wanted to put in the space and sketching up the floor plan to scale was super helpful in determining structural elements, like door and window placement.

-Rowan has a play kitchen that we intend to move up to the shed playhouse.
-She also has my childhood table and chairs that can move up there too to create the “little house” she was looking for.
-She doesn’t play with either one much in the house now so maybe those items will become more special in the play space.
+Rowan has a play kitchen that we intend to move to the shed playhouse.
+She also has my childhood table and chairs that can move up there to create the “little house” she was looking for.
+The kids don’t play with either one much in the house now so maybe those items will become more special in the play space.

 The hanging chair is a new item we’re looking to add.
 The loft is a great place to hang a chair from.
 I’m leaning toward ordering this macrame hanging chair for kids from Amazon.